Stonnystone/ansible-config-mgt/README.md

 # Jenkins-Ansible-Configuration-Management

-This is a sample test of the CI process.
+This is a sample ansible-jenkins CI configuration mgt file.